 2021 2020

 \$000 \$000

 Assets held for sale:

-Real brand 4,516 -
+Real brand 4,516

 Total Assets held for sale 4,516 -

-During the financial year, the Consolidated Entity progressed discussions with a related party, Greenstone Financial Services Pty Ltd, to enter into a licence and call option agreement for the Real brand.
-In July 2021, the Consolidated Entity executed agreements granting a call option to the related party to acquire the brand at any time post 1 July 2021.
-In addition, as part of the arrangements, the Consolidated Entity entered into a new 10 year distribution agreement with the related party effective 25 October 2020, which is expected to generate significant value for the Consolidated Entity.
-As at 30 June 2021, the Consolidated Entity classified the Real brand as held for sale and impaired the carrying amount to the brand's recoverable amount under the licence and call option agreements.
+During the financial year, the Company progressed discussions with a related party, Greenstone Financial Services Pty Ltd, to enter into a licence and call option agreement of the Real brand.
+In July 2021, the Company executed agreements granting a call option to the related party to acquire the brand at any time post 1 July 2021.
+In addition, as part of the arrangements, the Company entered into a new 10 year distribution agreement with the related party effective 25 October 2020.
+As at 30 June 2021, the Company classified the Real brand as held for sale and impaired the carrying amount to the brand's recoverable amount under the licence and call option agreements.